LSFLK/superapp-mobile/frontend/docs/MICROAPP_DEVELOPER_GUIDE.md

 ```

 Notes
+- All bridge calls are async; always use try/catch.
-- If a request fails, the promise will reject with an error string.
-Wrap calls in try/catch when appropriate.
+- If a request fails, the promise rejects with an error string.

 ## Naming and conventions